Erie, Pennsylvania: Transportation

 Erie is well connected to the Interstate Highway System.
 There are six exits for Erie along I-90, a major cross-country thoroughfare running from Boston to Seattle.
 Erie is the northern terminus of I-79, which travels south to Pittsburgh and, ultimately, West Virginia.
 The western terminus for I-86, also called the "Southern Tier Expressway", is at I-90 near Harborcreek, between Erie and North East.
 I-86 continues east through New York to Binghamton.
 The Bayfront Connector runs from I-90 in Harborcreek to the Bayfront Parkway and Downtown Erie, along the east side of the city, then connects to I-79 on the west side of the city.
 Major thoroughfares in the city include 12th Street, 26th Street, 38th Street, and Peach Street.
-Peach is also a part of U.S. 19, whose northern terminus is in Erie and continues south, eventually reaching the Gulf of Mexico.
+Peach is also a part of US 19, whose northern terminus is in Erie and continues south, eventually reaching the Gulf of Mexico.
 Several major routes run through Erie.
 PA 5, also known as the Seaway Trail, follows portions of 6th Street, 8th Street, 12th Street, and East Lake Road within the city.
-U.S. 20 runs along 26th Street.
+US 20 runs along 26th Street.
 State Street divides the city between east and west.

 The Erie Metropolitan Transit Authority operates the city's transit bus system, known as the "e".
 Buses run seven days a week in the city, with trips out to other parts of the county occurring a few times a week.
 Intercity buses providing transportation between Buffalo, Cleveland, and Pittsburgh are operated by Greyhound Lines.
 Service between Buffalo and Cleveland is also provided by Lakefront Lines.
 Both companies operate out of the Intermodal Transportation Center, which opened in 2002 at the foot of Holland Street.